MicrosoftDocs/win32/desktop-src/appxpkg/how-to-create-a-package.md

-Learn how to create an app package for a Windows Store app using the [packaging API](interfaces.md).
+Learn how to create an app package for a UWP app using the [packaging API](interfaces.md).

 If you want to create a desktop app package manually, you can also use the MakeAppx.exe tool which utilizes the [packaging API](interfaces.md).
 See [App packager (MakeAppx.exe)](make-appx-package--makeappx-exe-.md) for more information.